techpines/express.io/examples/README.md

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/routing)

 Express.io comes with a simple io routing system.
 Use `app.io.route` by providing a `route` and a `callback`.
-The `callback` receives an io request object.
+The `callback` receives a [`SocketRequest`](https://github.com/techpines/express.io/tree/master/lib#socketrequest) object.

+The philosophy behind the routing system is that it should be simple, flexible, and high performance.

+When you run this example, go to your browser on `localhost:7076`, and you should see an alert message pop up, that is triggered by the io route.

+__This is a copy-paste example.__

 #### Server (app.js)